detekt/detekt/README.md

 - `java -jar detekt-cli/build/libs/detekt-cli-[version]-all.jar [parameters]*`

 ##### Parameters for CLI
 The CLI uses jcommander for argument parsing.
-Following is shown when `-h` is entered:
+Following parameters are shown when `-h` is entered:

 ```
 The following option is required: --project, -p